GamesOfSummer/GamesOfSummer/README.md

 ### Howdy from Dallas, TX! 👋

-I'm a Principal Software Consultant with early 13 years of experience.
+I'm a Principal Software Consultant with nearly 13 years of experience.
 Currently in React / React Native Mobile.

 Need me to lead a team, mentor, or code something up for you?
 Drop me an email, let's talk! 🤗